mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-edit-attachments/5-files-search-after-editing.md

 4. Verify the files is remove from the post in the channel.
 5. Go to search page.
 6. Search for the file name.
-7. Verify the file name does not appears in the search list.
+7. Verify the file name does not appear in the search list.